Governmentality

+History

+The concept of "governmentality" was developed by Michel Foucault roughly between 1977 and his death in 1984, particularly in his lectures at the Collège de France during this time.
+Governmentality is a neologism, which some commentators have argued combines the terms "government" and "mentality" or "rationality", in this context, referring to modes of thinking.
+However, this view is disputed, with others arguing that the term is a mere combination of "government" and the suffix "-ality" to form the abstract noun "governmentality".

+In using the word "government", Foucault did not only use the strictly political definition of "government" popular today, but he drew upon a broader definition of governing or government that was employed until the eighteenth century.
+For Foucault, "'government' also signified problems of self-control, guidance for the family and for children, management of the household, directing the soul, etc."

-The concept of governmentality segues from Foucault's ethical, political and historical thoughts from the late 1970s to the early 1980s.
+The development of governmentality segues from Foucault's ethical, political and historical thoughts from the late 1970s to the early 1980s.
 His most widely known formulation of this notion is his lecture entitled "Security, territory and population" (1978).
-A deeper and richer reflection on the notion of governmentality is provided in Foucault's course on "The Birth of Biopolitics" at the Collège de France in 1978–1979.
-The course was first published in French in 2004 as Naissance de la biopolitique: Cours au Collège de France (1978-1979) (Paris: Gallimard & Seuil).
-This notion is also part of a wider analysis on the topic of disciplinary institutions, on neoliberalism and the "Rule of Law", the "microphysics of power" and also on what Foucault called biopolitics.
-In the second and third volumes of The History of Sexuality, namely, The Use of Pleasure (1984) and The Care of the Self (1984), and in his lecture on "Technologies of the Self" (1982), Foucault elaborated a distinction between subjectivation and forms of subjectification by exploring how selves were fashioned and then lived in ways which were both heteronomously and autonomously determined.
-Also, in a series of lectures and articles, including "The Birth of Biopolitics" (1979), "Omnes et Singulatim: Towards a Criticism of Political Reason" (1979), "The Subject and Power" (1982) and "What is Enlightenment?"
-(1984), he posed questions about the nature of contemporary social orders, the conceptualization of power, human freedom and the limits, possibilities and sources of human actions, etc. that were linked to his understanding of the notion of "governmentality".
+Foucault elaborated on this concept in his course on "The Birth of Biopolitics" at the Collège de France in 1978–1979.
+The course was first published in French in 2004.
+Foucault's governmentality was part of a wider analysis on the topic of disciplinary institutions, neoliberalism, the "Rule of Law", the "microphysics of power" and also on what Foucault called biopolitics and power-knowledge.
+In a series of lectures and articles, he posed questions about the nature of contemporary social orders, the conceptualization of power, human freedom and the limits, and possibilities and sources of human actions that were linked to his understanding of the notion of "governmentality".

-The notion of governmentality (not to confuse with governance) gained attention in the English-speaking academic world mainly through the edited book The Foucault Effect (1991), which contained a series of essays on the notion of governmentality, together with a translation of Foucault's 1978 short text on "gouvernementalité".
+The notion of governmentality first gained wider attention in the English-speaking academic world through the edited book The Foucault Effect (1991), which contained a series of essays on the notion of governmentality, together with a translation of Foucault's 1978 short text on "gouvernementalité".

-Further developments of the concept
+Definition

+Governmentality is most popularly defined as the "conduct of conduct".
+It has also been described as the organized practices (mentalities, rationalities, and techniques) through which subjects are governed, the "art of government", the calculated means of directing how we behave and act), "governmental rationality", "a 'guideline' for the analysis that Michel Foucault offers by way of historical reconstructions embracing a period starting from Ancient Greece right through to modernity and neo-liberalism", "the techniques and strategies by which a society is rendered governable", and the "reasoned way of governing best and, at the same time, reflection on the best possible way of governing".

+Foucault

+In his lecture titled Governmentality, Foucault defines governmentality as: